cloudcreativity/laravel-json-api/docs/features/media-types.md

 ### Custom Decoding

-If we want to support a media type that is not must not be parsed as JSON API, then it can be configured as follows:
+If we want to support a media type that is not compliant with the JSON API spec, then it can be configured as follows:

 ```php